Applications can be picked up at the Emmett Police Department, 501 East Main Street in Emmett, Idaho or downloaded here.

 The Emmett Police Department is currently undergoing open recruitment for the position of full time "Police Officer".

-This position is for a POLICE OFFICER for 1 vacant patrol positions with the Emmett Police Department.
+This position is for a POLICE OFFICER for future anticipated patrol positions with the Emmett Police Department.
 Entry level applicants will be accepted with preference given to lateral applicants.
-Applications will be reviewed on September 1, 2021.
+Applications will be reviewed on December 1, 2021.

 * At least 21 years of age